-Another research showed that hemp seeds contain gamma-linolenic acid which helps reduce inflammation in the body, reducing the risk of cardiovascular issues such as high blood pressure, stroke, irregular heartbeats, and blood clotting.
+Another research showed that hemp seeds contain gamma-linolenic acid, which helps reduce inflammation in the body, reducing the risk of cardiovascular issues such as high blood pressure, stroke, irregular heartbeats, and blood clotting.

-In another research, findings suggest that plant fibers may help manage atopic dermatitis symptoms.
+Another research findings suggest that plant fibers may help manage atopic dermatitis symptoms.
 Hemp seeds are rich in plant fiber.

 What Else Can Industrial Hemp Seeds Do?

-Traditional fuels such as natural gas, coal, and oil are derived from the earth and burnt, releasing hydrocarbons and toxic chemicals to the environment.
+Traditional fuels such as natural gas, coal, and oil are derived from the earth and burnt, releasing hydrocarbons and toxic chemicals into the environment.
 Hemp fuel is more sustainable because it can be grown and harvested at a regulated rate to meet demand.

 Buying Hemp Seeds: What to Consider